 To get from Florida to New York by automobile, it’s anywhere from 1,100 to 1,400 miles.
 Our companies drivers are limited to how long they can drive each day, and most reach about 500-miles per day or 8 hours from the Department of Transportation.
 For a trip this length, the estimated time is between three and five days.
 The exact time will depend on how weather and road conditions hold up.

-Since cost is always a primary concern when deciding between auto transport services, we’ve put together some sample pricing based on past deliveries made between the states.
+Since cost is always a primary concern when deciding between auto transport services, we’ve put together some sample pricing based on past deliveries made between Florida and New York..
 These cost estimates are based on shipping a standard-sized car or a small pickup truck using an open-air hauler direct to the address on delivery in New York.

 - Tampa, FL to Buffalo, NY – Around $1375

 - Boca Raton to Long Island, NY – Around $1150